 Definition

-Monetary policy is the process by which a country’s central bank, such as the Federal Reserve, controls the supply of money in an economy.
+Monetary policy is the process by which a country’s central bank, such as the Federal Reserve, controls the money supply in an economy.
 The Fed Reserve Bank of the United States carries out a monetary policy under a twin purpose to maximize employment while containing inflation.

 Key Highlights

-- It is the economic policy discipline that controls monetary factors in order to maintain price stability and economic growth.
+- The economic policy discipline controls monetary factors to maintain price stability and economic growth.

-- It can be used by a central bank to decrease inflation, increase employment, or slow down a booming economy in order to avoid a recession.
+- A central bank can use it to decrease inflation, increase employment, or slow down a booming economy to avoid a recession.

 - The two main goals of monetary policies are to maintain economic stability and to keep prices from rising too fast.